boydaihungst/org.freedesktop.FileManager1.common/readme.md

       dbus-send --dest=org.freedesktop.FileManager1 --print-reply /org/freedesktop/FileManager1 org.freedesktop.FileManager1.Exit
       /usr/lib64//usr/local/libexec/file_manager_dbus

-  This way the output from the wrapper scripts (e.g. `ranger-wrapper.sh`) will be written to the same terminal.
+  This way the output from the wrapper scripts (e.g. `ranger-wrapper.sh`) will be written to the terminal.
 This is handy for debugging custom wrapper.

 ## Usage

-Firefox based browsers have a setting in its `about:config` to always use dbus file manager: set `widget.use-xdg-desktop-portal.open-uri` to `1`, if `2` also work.
+Firefox based browsers have a setting in `about:config` to always use dbus file manager: set `widget.use-xdg-desktop-portal.open-uri` to `1`, default = `2` also work.

-Open Download manager -> press `Show in folder` icon
+Open Download manager panel -> press `Show in folder` icon

 Chromium based browser Open Download manager (Ctrl + J) -> press `Show in folder` icon